-3. More Space.
 Unless you have a huge garage or yard, trying to squeeze an RV on your property is difficult.
-You can save yourself the space and the eyesore by tucking your RV neatly away in storage.
+You can save yourself the space and the eyesore by tucking your RV neatly away in storage with a Neighbor.

-4. Convenience.
 Having an RV storage space located close to your home means you can get more protection and security for your RV without compromising on convenience.
-You’ll be able to pull your RV in and out of your storage space as you please.
+You’ll be able to pull your RV in and out of your storage unit as you please.

-Most RV storage spaces allow 24/7 access, meaning you can come and go as you please.
+Most Camper storage spaces allow 24/7 access, meaning you can come and go as you please.
+This is good if you'll be moving your RV frequently.
 Several storage spaces also have an onsite manager or host for added security and convenience.
-This gives you the flexibility you need to pick up your RV whenever and it gives you more security so your RV is protected.
+This gives you the flexibility you need to pick up your camper whenever and it gives you more security so your RV is protected.

 Climate control is important if you live in an area with extreme temperatures, precipitation, or humidity.
-This option is only available for indoor RV storage units and typically is a lot more expensive.
-You'll find that these hosts have larger homes with a specific RV garage built into the home or it is within a shed in their backyard.
+This option is only available for indoor motorhome storage units and typically is a lot more expensive.
+You'll find that these hosts have larger homes with a specific motorhome garages built into the home or it is within a shed in their backyard.

 Cheapest RV Storage

-The price of RV storage depends on the size of your RV, but typically the cheapest way to store an RV is to use outdoor uncovered storage.
-Through Neighbor, you can find a variety of RV storage options including outdoor and indoor spaces for less than $100 a month.
+The price of RV storage depends on the size, the length and height of your RV, but typically the cheapest way to store an RV is to use outdoor uncovered storage.
+Through Neighbor, you can find a variety of RV storage options including outdoor units like a driveway and indoor spaces for less than $100 a month.

 Storage Units With Electricity

 Some indoor storage units also include electrical outlets for added convenience.
-Plan on dishing out more money every month if you choose a space with this extra perk.
+This way you can turn on your RV and check the electrical functions of your RV while it is storage and avoid many costly repairs during the summer months.
+However, plan on dishing out more money every month if you choose a space with this extra perk.

 Indoor RV Storage

 This type of RV storage is the most secure and will keep your RV in the best condition.
-Indoor RV storage spaces are garage-like spaces sized to house big rigs.
+Indoor RV storage spaces are garage-like spaces sized to house big motorhomes.
 While this option will keep your RV in the best condition, it generally comes with the highest price tag.
-Indoor RV Storage spaces typically have a large roll away door, are between 14-20 feet wide, and are of varying heights and lengths.
+Indoor camper storage spaces typically have a large roll away door, are between 14-20 feet wide, and are of varying height and length.
 They are usually around 20 feet tall and 45 feet long.
 This allows a large majority of RV's to fit within them.

 Size is the ultimate consideration you need to make if you are looking at enclosed RV storage spaces.
-The space is strictly defined so you need to know the dimensions of your RV.
+The space is strictly defined so you need to know the dimensions of your RV, both the length, height, and width.
 Indoor RV storage offers the most perks though, complete protection from rain, snow, and the weather in general.
 You can have full confidence that your RV is safe and sound all year round.

 Outdoor RV Storage